hypertidy/rbot/README.md

 Example
 -------

-This is a basic example, specifically for use by the silicate workflow.
+This is a basic example, creating a meaningless bot.

 (Currently also relies on `anglr`).